LawrenceMMStewart/Bayesian_Optimization/README.md

 # Contents
-add here where each section is linked to a part of the paper

 * **Kernals.jl** - A selection of kernal functions for Gaussian Processes
 * **gaussian_process.jl** - Code for a Gaussian Process (Niave) and a faster Cholesky method
 * **XOR.jl** - A simple XOR neural network (for the 1D classic learning rate problem)